ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Preload node

-* GO-ipfs nodes with their API ports exposed, some HTTP API commands accessible, and a patch applied [link to an issue](https://github.com/ipfs/go-ipfs/tree/feat/stabilize-dht)
-* Used by JS-IPFS nodes, both in-browser and not
-* js-ipfs nodes remain connected to the libp2p swarm ports of all preload nodes by having preload nodes on the bootstrap list.
-* when users want to make some UnixFS DAG publicly available, they call `ipfs refs -r <CID>` on a randomly chosen preload node's HTTP API, which puts the CID in the preload nodes' wantlist and then causes it to fetch the data from the user.
-* Other js-ipfs nodes requesting the content can then resolve it from the preload node via bitswap as the data is now present in the preload node's blockstore
+Part of the process of making a UnixFS DAG publicly available via the preload node's `wantlist`, causing it to fetch data.
+Other nodes requesting the content can then resolve it from the preload node using Bitswap, as the data is now present in the preload node’s blockstore.
+See [Nodes > Preload](https://docs.ipfs.io/concepts/nodes/#preload).
-* Only works with dag-pb CIDs because that's all the refs command understands
-  * Q: What are the net effects of this?
-Bad perf or broken js-ipfs for non-dag-pb CIDs?
-Are there mitigations?
-  * A: Harder to find non-dag-pb content - e.g. you need a connection to the publishing js-ipfs instance or it needs to be put on the DHT by a delegate node.
-We could do this at the block level and use block stat in the same way as js-delegate-content module
-* Preload nodes garbage collect every hour so preloaded content only survives for that long
-  * Q: Is this configurable?
-  * A: Yes?
-Infra would be able to tell you more

 ### Protobuf